hikeventures/hikeventures.github.io/_posts/best/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 <h2 style="color:red">Selection of the best lightweight tents 2017 for ultralight outdoor adventures.</h2>
 <br>

 For our packrafting kayaking trips we are currently using the [Hilleberg Anjan](http://www.hikeventures.com/gear-review-hilleberg-anjan-for-the-summer/ "Hilleberg Anjan") which has served us quite well so far in [Sweden](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/ "Packrafting in Sarek"), [the Netherlands](http://www.hikeventures.com/packrafting-in-the-weerribben-wieden-national-park/ "Packrafting in the Netherlands") and [Finland](http://www.hikeventures.com/halloween-adventure-at-lake-suolijarvi/ "Packrafting in Finland").
-We have <a href="#list">selected</a> our favorite freestanding and non-freestanding tents  for 2017 in this blog post as well as normal and ultralight tents. {% include disclaimer.html %}
+We have <a href="#list">selected</a> our favorite freestanding and non-freestanding tents  for 2017 in this blog post as well as normal and ultralight tents.

 ---